 Browser, WebView, HTML resolution

-Most devices only support HTML5 in FullHD resolution due to HW performance limitations.
+Most devices only support HTML5 only in the FullHD resolution due to HW performance limitations.
 This is because UHD browser rendering requires high computation.

 Devices that are supporting UHD+ resolution for HTML5 are: